Ineeri/Roll20-API-Token-Patrol/README.md

 Welcome to Token Patrol.
 This script helps in creating patrols for your tokens in Roll20, without having to move them manually.

 ### Using Token Patrol
-The script is able to set patrol points for tokens on the page your player banner is located.
-Patrols that have been configured on different pages will not be executed.
-You are able to set a circle patrol, or a trackback patrol where the token traces back to the beginning point.
-You can set the patrol speed, meaning how many seconds should pass before the token moves one scare.
-For a better look at your patros, it is possible to toggle a colored path.
-A save and load function are also available.
+With this script you will be able to set patrols for various tokens.
+Tokens will only move on the page where your player banner is located.
+Tokens can move in a closed loop patrol, or backtrack previous patrol points.
+The length of the time between the movements can also be modified.
+For a better overview, you can also toggle a visual aid.

 **Please note that the save function overrides the currently saved patrol, so always load first, then set a new patrol and then save.
 Otherwise your previous saved patrols will be gone.**